 3. Focus on what’s really important

 There’s a need to stop measuring things just because it’s easy to do so.
-For instance, because the IT service management (ITSM) or IT service desk tool your organization employs “just does it.”
+For instance, reporting certain metrics because the IT service management (ITSM) or IT service desk tool provides them 'out of the box.'
 Instead, understand what’s important from a business perspective and focus on the metrics that demonstrate how well your IT service desk has performed against this.
-Think of it as aligning IT service desk metrics with desired business outcomes.
+Think of it as aligning IT service desk metrics, and consequently operations, with desired business outcomes.